-Modernization efforts begin the creation of a digital infrastructure by offering modern user experiences that provide customer-friendly user journeys and simplified and digitized processes and functions.
+Modernization efforts begin the creation of digital infrastructure by offering modern user experiences that provide customer-friendly user journeys and simplified and digitized processes and functions.

 Many companies have experienced “grassroots” Digital Transformation where business functions like HR and Sales have acquired SaaS solutions (such as Workday and Salesforce, respectively) to modernize and transform user experiences and processes.
 Without a holistic modernization strategy, the result is that users are now faced with disjointed user experiences presented by the mix of legacy systems and SaaS solutions.